Virola self-hosted server installation on Windows

 - Password: admin

-You can change admin user name and password later in the Virola Client settings.
+You can change admin username and password later from the Virola Client / your user profile options.

 Tips and recommendations